About Us

 Her contributions to the film industry as an art assistant to directors have enriched various productions with her unique creative vision.
 As the co-founder of LEvR Creations, an architectural design service company, she has championed sustainable architectural design and permaculture, leading projects that harmonize functionality with environmental stewardship.

-Her commitment to education shines through her role as a lecturer at the University of Cape Town, where she has significantly influenced aspiring students with her forward-thinking teaching methodologies and curriculum development.
+Her commitment to education shines through her role as a lecturer at the University of Cape Town, where she has significantly influenced aspiring students with her multimodal, experimental teaching methodologies and curriculum development.
 Her research, particularly focusing on sustainability and gender narratives in architecture, has been recognized and published, establishing her as a thought leader in her field.

-An award-winning professional, her work has been acknowledged with the Silver Prize Winner of Holcim Awards for Sustainability in 2005.
+As an award-winning professional, her work has been acknowledged with the Silver Prize Winner of Holcim Awards for Sustainability in 2005.
 Beyond her professional achievements, she is also an accomplished artist, participating in exhibitions (such as Zeitz Mocaa and Gallery One11) and contributing to the cultural landscape through her paintings.
+Ann-Marie embodies a blend of creativity, sustainability, and innovation, making her a dynamic and inspiring figure in every field she touches.